The Battle of Flodden: Reflections, Rememberance, and Tartan

 Each August, Coldstream marks this history with a rideout and service at Flodden Field.
 The sound of pipes fills the air, banners are carried proudly, and the landscape itself becomes part of the remembrance.
 For many families, attending Flodden has been a tradition handed down through generations.

-“It was1966, when I was 5 years old, that I rode to Flodden on my pony Darkie - my Dad led me - and it has been part of our family’s summer ever since.
-Nowadays I take the picnic for my nieces who are riding, as it’s a big family day out.” - Elspeth Spouse
+“It was 1966, when I was 5 years old, that I rode to Flodden on my pony, Darkie.
+My Dad led me, and it has been part of our family’s summer ever since.
+Nowadays I take the picnic for my nieces who are riding as it’s a big family day out.”

 “Aside from Christmas, Flodden is the best day of the year.
 From start to finish the whole day is incredible.
-People come from all over to experience it and it’s definitely a ‘better felt than telt’ day… it all makes for a very special day.” - Rebecca Kelly
+People come from all over to experience it and it’s definitely ‘better felt than telt’…it all makes for a very special day.”

 “Flodden Day to me is about belonging as well as remembrance… Community is still right at the heart of Flodden Day.
 So many people make huge efforts to mark the day, be part of it and to make sure events carry on for future generations - they’re all warriors, protecting our heritage!”

-Her words capture the sense of both duty and joy: an early start, preparing horses and ties, gathering at Cornhill, setting up the family picnic at Branxton, the spectacle of the horses galloping up Branxton Hill and finally cheering as the cavalcade arrives safely back into Coldstream to the sound of the Pipe Band.
+There is both duty and joy on Flodden day: an early start, preparing horses and ties, gathering at Cornhill, setting up the family picnic at Branxton, the spectacle of the horses galloping up Branxton Hill, and finally cheering as the cavalcade arrives safely back into Coldstream to the sound of the Pipe Band.

 Anna Thompson of Presenting Coldstream Association, is instrumental in encouraging sponsors to support the voluntary efforts.
 She and Louise co-ordinated Gordon Nicolson Kiltmakers sponsorship of Flodden Day for the first time in 2025.